grantcodez/Active_Directory_Practice/README.md

 <h2>Description</h2>
-This project uses active directory to create a domain controller and a client.
-Then it connects the client
+This project uses active directory to create a domain controller with an internal and external network.
+Then a client1 windows 10 machine is created with it's own internal network and that is connected to the Domain Controller through NAT.
 <br />